waynewbishop/bishop-algorithms-swift/README.md

 Branches
 --------------------
-+ master - The production master branch.
-Clone or fork this repository for the latest stable copy
++ master - The production branch.
+Clone or fork this repository for the latest copy
-+ develop - The active development branch.
-Suggestions and <a href="https://help.github.com/articles/creating-a-pull-request" target=_blank">pull requests</a> should be directed to this branch
++ develop - The active development branch. <a href="https://help.github.com/articles/creating-a-pull-request" target=_blank">Pull requests</a> should be directed to this branch

 Questions
 --------------------